Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of BTC iShares Currency Hedged MSCI Italy ETF is 181 days, which is higher, thus worse compared to the benchmark SPY (121 days) in the same period.
+• Looking at the average time in days below previous high water mark of 181 days in the last 5 years of BTC iShares Currency Hedged MSCI Italy ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (119 days)

 Performance (YTD)